 Using charts to analyze the relationship between pedal force, temperature, and frictional coefficient, Fenske is able to discern the cheapest pad is by far the least consistent and worst-performing among the group.
-The OEM and NSR pads perform the best, offering a predictable pedal feel and stopping power.
+Fenske goes on to compare the pads in simulated harsh winter conditions to see how they hold up.

 The most surprising result came from the shear test, where pads are put into a machine that calculates how much force it takes to separate the friction material from the backing plate.

 The budget and mid-tier aftermarket pads performed the best, outclassing the high-quality aftermarket pads, NRS pads, and the OEM pads.